 The USITC recently developed a model to measure the impact of NAFTA and four other trade agreements on the U.S. economy which represents an advance over earlier studies.30 The USITC model estimates that the combined effects of NAFTA and CUFTA had a positive impact on total compensation to U.S. workers of approximately \$10 billion in 2001, compared to a scenario without the two agreements.31 The model assumes that there is no net gain or loss of jobs due to NAFTA.
 This assumption is based on trade theory, which suggests that in full-employment economies, job composition will shift but there will be no net change in total employment.
 Labor market adjustment will occur by means of rising wages in the sectors that benefit from trade.
 However, the model can be used to estimate the order of magnitude of job gains or losses by changing the assumption about how labor markets adjust to changes in trade.
-If one assumes instead that wages are rigid and that the full adjustment occurs through increases in the number of jobs rather than increases in wages, the USITC model would produce a maximum net gain of 270,000 jobs.
+If one assumes instead that wages are rigid and that the full adjustment occurs through increases in the number of jobs.
 From 1994 until 2001, the US labor market could be considered at full employment.
 Under that condition, it is likely that gains from trade have translated into higher wages rather than additional jobs.
 On the other hand, with U.S. unemployment rising in the recession of 2001 and for some time thereafter, it is reasonable to assume that some of the NAFTA/CUFTA impact would be seen in increased employment rather than higher wages.
 The combination of labor market conditions suggests that the overall impact of NAFTA on U.S. employment lies somewhere between a net gain of 270,000 jobs and zero net change.